umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/manage-hostnames/README.md

 <figure><img src="../../../.gitbook/assets/image (26).png" alt="Manage hostnames"><figcaption><p>Manage hostnames</p></figcaption></figure>

 Ensure that the hostname you are binding to your Umbraco Cloud environment has a DNS entry that resolves to the Umbraco Cloud service.
-The DNS settings can either use a CNAME or an A & AAAA records:
+The DNS settings can either use a CNAME or an A & AAAA record:

 - A & AAAA records: they are usually used for the Apex domain (without "`www`" in the URL), and needs to be created at the root of your domain.